blog banner desktop image blog banner mobile image

 Underwater Navigation

-UUVs cannot navigate using GPS while underwater.
+AUVs cannot navigate using GPS while underwater.
 Instead, the vehicles most often use Doppler Velocity Logger (DVL) navigational technology.
 The DVL method is based on calculating velocity and direction, using four acoustic beams.
 Accuracy using this method is generally reasonable, depending on the application.
-Other methods are possible, and as technology advances, navigation of UUVs continues to improve by integrating multiple measurements and sensors.
+Other methods are possible, and as technology advances, navigation of AUVs continues to improve by integrating multiple measurements and sensors.

 Docking